Sh3nr0n/MasterClassReact/app/README.md

 # TO DO
-- Add a button to add a new image
-- Add the description under the picture
+- Add the description under the picture => tricky to do...
 - Create a router with React router for the menu sections